Dale Miller (academic): Computational logic and proof theory

 Miller has conducted research on computational logic and proof theory, with a particular emphasis on applying proof theory concepts to computer science issues.
 He has shown that proof theory can provide a fruitful foundation for logic programming in classical, intuitionistic, and linear logics.
 Working with Chuck Liang, he has helped to develop the notion of focused sequent calculus proof.
 This particular style of proof system was used as the basis of his 2012 ERC advanced grant awarded, ProofCert, in which a wide range of proof certificate formats could be defined and immediately implemented.

 Miller has also made use of linear logic within computer science.
 In particular, he has demonstrated applications of linear logic to natural language parsing, operational semantic specifications, model checking, and the specification of proof systems for classical, intuitionistic, and linear logics.

-Miller has also written about the unification of λ-calculus expressions, focusing, in particular, on the treatment of such unification when it is done under both existential and universal quantifiers and on the identification of pattern unification fragment of higher-order unification, a fragment that strongly resembles first-order unification while treating binders with the usual rules for λ-conversion.
+Miller has also written about the unification of λ-calculus expressions, focusing, in particular, on the treatment of such unification when it is done under both existential and universal quantifiers, and on the identification of the pattern unification fragment of higher-order unification, a fragment that strongly resembles first-order unification while treating binders with the usual rules for λ-conversion.